bytemare/goproject/README.md

 - travis : explain what to do
 - circleci
-- fuzzit : ---
+- fuzzit :
 - sonarcloud

 ### First use

 Create a profile, when you don't want to use the default one.

-TODO: show example
+> TODO: show example

 ### Create a new Go project

 Nothing simpler

-'goproject new'
+'''goproject new'''

 ### Deploy files within an already existing project